bestacio89/Franz.Common/sources/Franz.Common.Business/readme.md

 ### **8. Options Mapping**

-The configuration maps directly into Mediator options classes:

 * `Retry` → `RetryOptions`
 * `CircuitBreaker` → `CircuitBreakerOptions`
 * `Timeout` → `TimeoutOptions`
 * `Bulkhead` → `BulkheadOptions`

-Each pipeline consumes its corresponding options at runtime, deciding whether to execute, skip, or short-circuit requests.

 ---